mesosphere/dcos-docs-site/pages/1.13/administering-clusters/backup-and-restore/index.md

 You can back up the state of the native Marathon instance of your cluster, and later restore from that backup.

 You may wish to back up your cluster before performing an upgrade or downgrade.
-You may need to restore your cluster to a known good state if something goes wrong during an upgrade or if you install a Universe package that does not perform as expected.
+You may need to restore your cluster to a known good state if something goes wrong during an upgrade or if you install a Catalog package that does not perform as expected.

 # Limitations